Testing, Counseling, and Special Services Center

 Expand your personal growth

 The college experience reflects a significant period of transition.
 Although this is often exciting, it also requires change and adjustment (and this can be stressful).
-The Office of Counseling and Testing offers a safe and confidential space for students who may be experiencing difficulties in their personal lives.
+The Testing, Counseling, and Special Services Center offers a safe and confidential space for students who may be experiencing difficulties in their personal lives.
 Issues commonly addressed include depression, anxiety, stress management, relationship issues, identity issues, and academic difficulties.

 Individual counseling services are offered to students on a short-term basis, ranging from a few weeks to a few months, depending on the nature of your concerns.
 Appointments are scheduled in either 30 or 50-minute sessions and are typically twice per month, though this may be more often or less often, depending on your assessed needs and treatment plan.

 Students who have issues that require long-term counseling or are beyond the scope/training of the counseling center staff are sometimes referred to other agencies or community resources that can best meet their needs.
 Counseling center staff will facilitate this referral.

-The Office of Counseling and Testing offers services to students who are concerned about their use of alcohol or other drugs.
+The Center offers services to students who are concerned about their use of alcohol or other drugs.
 The office offers free, confidential assessments to help students determine the nature and extent of their alcohol and other drug use, and the impact of this use on their well being.

 Please contact the office at 843-661-1842 if you would like further information.

 While counseling can benefit many students, some individuals will need more intensive treatment (e.g., intensive outpatient or inpatient hospitalization).

-The Office of Counseling and Testing will refer students to the appropriate level of care based upon the results of a clinical assessment.
+The Center will refer students to the appropriate level of care based upon the results of a clinical assessment.

 Students who are referred to services outside of this office will be responsible for any costs incurred.